zeppelinhangar/selfhosting/docs/patch/intro.md

 sidebar_position: 1
 ---

-## What is the Community Patches?
+## What are the Community Patches?

-The `Community Patches` are a collection of self-hosting "patches" for common-used functionality within the Zeppelin self-hosting community.
+The `Community Patches` are a collection of applicable "patches" for common-requested functionality within the Zeppelin self-hosting community.

 ## How to use?